 I never considered feminism an ideology.
 To me, it was a way of becoming aware, of learning how to express a profound sentiment of injustice.
 I reckon feminism is a living thought that inspires sensible actions, creates new forms of relationship and enriches our concept of freedom.

 With this series I meant to support the brillant speech of Chimamanda Ngozi Adichie 'We should all be feminists'.

 I also wish to thank her for making the word 'feminist' fashionable again.

 Because we do not have to feel ashamed to claim our rights, to denounce the incongruities of the patriarchal system that entertains a culture of rape and violence against women.

-I homage some of the women who wrote the history of women and others who continue to fight despite sexism.
+I homage some of the women who wrote the history of women, some who survived and others who continue to fight despite sexism.
 Obviously, the list is not exhaustive.